-At December 31, 2019, other non-current assets of \$68 million includes the receivable for the tax adjusted indemnity as set out in Note 28.
+At December 31, 2020, other non-current assets of \$73 million (2019: \$68 million) includes the receivable for the tax adjusted indemnity in respect of a U.S. glass business legal matter.

-Other non-current assets also includes \$6 million relating to certain of the Group's investment in its joint ventures, excluding the investment in Trivium Packaging B.V., which is further discussed in Note 12.
+Other non-current assets also include \$8 million (2019: \$6 million) primarily relating to certain of the Group's investment in its joint ventures, excluding the investment in Trivium, which is further discussed in Note 12.